Tab Content - One

 Our focus is to provide quality assistance to as many students as possible; however, we need our students to assist.
 Please be mindful of the following guidelines about your appointment:

 Will you edit my work?

 - Be on time.
-If you are more than ten minutes late without notifying the us, then your appointment may be given away.
-If you are a no show to an appointment more than two times, then you will not be allowed to secure an appointment for the remainder of the semester.
+If you are more than ten minutes late without notifying us, then your appointment may be given away.
+If you are a no-show to an appointment more than two times, then you will not be allowed to secure an appointment for the remainder of the semester.